-If you want to learn or already play and would like to join our Club then we run a Club nights at Brompton Barracks on a Wednesday & Thursday night from 6pm and at the Medway Park Sports Centre on Saturday's from 2.40pm.
+If you want to learn or already play and would like to join our Club then we run Club nights at Brompton Barracks on a Tuesday (6pm - 9pm) Wednesday (6pm - 9pm) & Thursday (6.30pm - 9pm) and at the Medway Park Sports Centre on Saturday's from 3.30pm.

 All levels of players from juniors to advanced are welcome.
 We have coaches from Level 1 to Level 3 to train juniors and give lessons to those that would like to improve their game.
 We run training evenings for juniors each Friday from 5.40 until 7.00pm at the Centre.
 Please see the contact details under the Coaching tab.

 For more information please use the email link below or contact either Paul Wilson on 07795 516456 or Dinesh Bansal on 07767 251142